Initial stabilization maneuvers include mild tactile stimulation, head positioning, and suctioning of the mouth and nose followed as needed by

 In AC, the ventilator is triggered to deliver a breath of predetermined volume or pressure with each patient inspiration.
 A back-up rate is set in the event the patient is not taking any or enough breaths.

-High-frequency oscillatory ventilation (delivering 400 to 900 breaths/minute at a set mean airway pressure) can be used in infants and is often preferred in extremely premature infants Premature, Very Preterm, and Extremely Preterm Infants An infant born before 37 weeks gestation is considered premature.
+High-frequency oscillatory ventilation (delivering 400 to 900 breaths/minute at a set mean airway pressure) can be used in infants and is often preferred in extremely preterm infants Preterm, Very Preterm, and Extremely Preterm Infants An infant born before 37 weeks gestation is considered preterm.
 Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing read more (< 28 weeks gestation) and in some infants with air leaks, widespread atelectasis, or pulmonary edema.
+Previously, any infant weighing < 2.5 kg was termed... read more (< 28 weeks gestation) and in some infants with air leaks, widespread atelectasis, or pulmonary edema.

 Optimal mode or type of ventilation depends on the infant’s response.
 Volume ventilators are considered useful for larger infants with varying pulmonary compliance or resistance (eg, in bronchopulmonary dysplasia), because delivering a set volume of gas with each breath ensures adequate ventilation.
 AC mode is often used for treating less severe pulmonary disease and for decreasing ventilator dependence while providing a small increase in airway pressure or a small volume of gas with each spontaneous breath.